jumana2000/ProjectToDo/README.md

 # ProjectToDo

-Todo App is a Python Djano Project
+This is a Python Django Project

-Features : Register, Login, View, Add, Update and Delete
+# Features
+•	Register
+•	Login
+•	View
+•	Add
+•	Update
+•	Delete

+# Demo

+Site will be available in this link http://projecttodo.pythonanywhere.com/